 Always Set Chinese Listening Goals

 Goals are what take us forward in life.
-That's why it is very crucial that you realise the significance and importance of goal-setting and apply this to your language learning.
+That's why it's crucial that you realise the significance and importance of goal-setting and apply this to your language learning.

 By knowing what you are trying to achieve, you know where you should focus and how you can reach your goals.

-Start with a small goal, and reward yourself once you reach it.
+Start with a small Chinese listening practice goal, and reward yourself once you reach it.

 For example, why not try listening to a podcast for 10 minutes every day, or having a short conversation with a native Chinese speaker each day?